jolars/normreg/paper/rebuttal.md

 > paper isn't good grammar, but it was my excitement that carrier me through - it
 > would have been more pleasant if I had a map!

 Thank you for raising this issue.
-We will take a careful look at the text and improve the flow and readability of the paper.
+We have looked over the text and improved the flow of the paper by adding more guidance to the reader.

 > Considering or discussion robust standardization methods would also be
 > appreciated, but a weakness I could accept if other items were addressed.